laytonglee/chatbot-fastapi-app/README.md

 ## 🚀 Deployment (GitHub → Render)

-### Step 1 — Push your code to GitHub
+### Step 1 — Push code to GitHub
-Make sure your `Dockerfile` and FastAPI app are in the root directory.
+Make sure `Dockerfile` and FastAPI app are in the root directory.

 ### Step 2 — Create a Render Web Service
 1. Go to [Render.com](https://render.com) → **New Web Service**